analoghifi/Thel-SAC-30.2-30.3/README.md

 ### my plans:
 * in the first step I will design a new SAC30, which combines the advantages of the two versions mentioned above,
 it will still be in THT technology but 2 layer PCB, so that an average hobbyist can easily build it himself
-* the next step will be to create an all SMD version of this (eventually including 1% C0G ceramic filter caps), with some new features like symmetrical outputs, input/output EMC protection, ...)
+* the next step will be to create an all SMD version of this (eventually including 1% C0G ceramic filter caps), with some new features like symmetrical outputs, input/output ESD protection, ...)

 <hr />